OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 #### Optional properties

 ##### User Groups
-In the `SourceLinkedService`, you can a list of groups to reduce the scope of the pipeline from your company's tenant to only the members of the groups.
+In the `SourceLinkedService`, you can specify a list of groups to reduce the scope of the pipeline from your company's tenant to only the members of the groups.
 To do so, add a new field `allowedGroups` under `typeProperties` and set this to a list of up to 10 groups' `Object Ids`.
 To see how to create a group, refer to [Create a group and add members in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

-Example of a SourceLinkedService with two groups:
+Example of a `SourceLinkedService` with two groups:
 ```
 {
     "type": "linkedservices",